MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## If I use this protection for my production environment, is my company then locked into the solution or risk losing access to content that we protected with Azure RMS?
 No, you always remain in control of your data and can continue to access it, even if you decide to no longer use the Azure Rights Management service.
 For more information, see [Decommissioning and deactivating Azure Rights Management](../deploy-use/decommission-deactivate.md).

-However, before you decommission your Azure Rights Management service, we would like to hear from you and understand why you made this decision.
-If Azure Rights Management protection does not fulfill your business requirements, check with us in case new functionality is planned for the near-future or if there are alternatives.
-Send an email message to [AskIPTeam@Microsoft.com](mailto:askipteam@microsoft.com?subject=Planning%20to%20decommission%20Azure%20RMS) and we’ll be happy to discuss your technical and business requirements.

 ## Can I control which of my users can use Azure RMS to protect content?
 Yes, the Azure Rights Management service has user onboarding controls for this scenario.
 For more information, see the [Configuring onboarding controls for a phased deployment](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment) section in the [Activating Azure Rights Management](../deploy-use/activate-service.md) article.